'Highly Motivated': In Israel, U.S. Voters Lean Toward Trump

 "In the past they thought it wasn't appropriate, living here, but this time they felt highly motivated," said Marc Zell, chairman of Republicans Overseas Israel.

-The Democratic Party's Israel chapter says it led a socially distanced campaign due to the coronavirus pandemic, but saw its membership double.
+The Democratic Party's Israel chapter says it led a socially distanced campaign due to the coronavirus pandemic but saw its membership double.
 An online voter registration platform favored by overseas Democrats had triple the number of users in Israel this election season than it did in 2016.

 "This is the real ground game — helping voters to vote day in and day out for months — not flashy motorcades the day before the election," says Heather Stone, chair of Democrats Abroad Israel.

-Biden has support from some unexpected spots, she says, like the heavily Orthodox Jewish city of Beit Shemesh, and Efrat, a Jewish settlement in the Israeli-occupied West Bank.
+Biden has support from some unexpected spots, she says, such as the heavily Orthodox Jewish city of Beit Shemesh, and Efrat, a Jewish settlement in the Israeli-occupied West Bank.

 "There's been an uptick in membership from Efrat.
-Before we had just a couple... [now] we have a big cluster, dozens," Stone says.
+Before we had just a couple. ...
+[Now] we have a big cluster, dozens," Stone says.

-Though Palestinians pin hopes on Biden for a more even-handed U.S. policy in the Middle East, eligible U.S. voters in Palestinian areas are harder to quantify, and many decline to vote.
+Though Palestinians pin hopes on Biden for a more evenhanded U.S. policy in the Middle East, eligible U.S. voters in Palestinian areas are harder to quantify, and many decline to vote.

-Palestinian American businessman Osama Salah says he knows U.S. citizens in east Jerusalem who did not vote in U.S. elections because they were afraid Israel would strip them of their local residency rights if the U.S. Embassy shared their voter registration information with Israel.
+Palestinian American businessman Osama Salah says he knows U.S. citizens in East Jerusalem who did not vote in U.S. elections because they were afraid Israel would strip them of their local residency rights if the U.S. Embassy shared their voter registration information with Israel.

-HaMoked, a Palestinian rights advocacy group, say there is no evidence that voting in U.S. elections puts Palestinian Americans at any risk.
+HaMoked, a Palestinian rights advocacy group, says there is no evidence that voting in U.S. elections puts Palestinian Americans at any risk.
 The U.S. Embassy in Jerusalem says it is against U.S. law to share citizens' private records, such as voter registration, without their consent.

 But by Israeli law, Palestinians residents of Jerusalem who obtain U.S. citizenship or leave Jerusalem for more than seven years are at risk of losing their residency rights in the city.
-Palestinian Americans often fight legal battles to restore their residency, says Israeli lawyer Adi Lustigman.
+Palestinian Americans often fight legal battles to restore their residency, Israeli lawyer Adi Lustigman says.

 Some U.S. citizens who married local Palestinians are in lengthy legal battles to gain Israeli residency papers.
 They worry that registering to vote and showing a political affiliation could get them into trouble with Israel or erroneously assume that voting means an affiliation with the U.S. government.